twr14152/Go_Network_Scripts/README.md

 # Go_Network_Scripts
 This is an attempt to try and learn Go by creating some useful network scripts.

-The process is try and fail, then fail some more, and when I'm done failing, do it some more.
-Eventually achieve the desired result.
-I will post the successful solutions.
-Best practices and security minded solutions are pretty much out the window.
-I try but lets be real, there is no expert typing on this keyboard.

 # SSH Client Scripts
 First script was to ssh to Cisco Devnet device and print the output.